 Applicants from out of state institutions are

-considered for admission if a baccalaureate degree in Medical Laboratory
+considered for admission if they have earned a baccalaureate degree in Medical Laboratory

-Science has been earned and all course requirements have been met.
+Science and all course requirements have been met.

-Applicants must have a G.P.A. of 2.8 (on a 4.0 scale) both overall and in all science/math prerequisite courses listed below.
+Applicants must have an overall G.P.A. of 2.7 or higher (on a 4.0 scale) and grades of C+ (2.5) or higher in the required medical laboratory science courses listed below.